dchen1-greendotcorp/FunctionDurableAppTest/Readme.md

 ### 2. Add Microsoft.Azure.WebJobs.Extensions.DurableTask.Analyzers package in the project.
 When you build the project, it may give some warnings of contrains, thought you shoud not fully depend on it.

-### 3. Orchestrator can try catch exceptions.

-### 4. Use context.WaitForExternalEvent to register events in Orchestrator

-### 5. Http trigger Send events with client.RaiseEventAsync

-### 6. Using infinity while loop and cancellation token including timer to controll the Orchestrator running status

-### 7. Using client.GetStatusAsync(instanceId, true, true) to check Orchestrator status.